vagelim/expense-sms/README.md

 ### The Road Ahead
-The cell `D1` in each sheet acts as a running tally of that day's expenses.
+- The _magic cell_ `D1` in each sheet acts as a running tally of that day's expenses.
 I plan to soon implement a feature that will create a sheet that displays total monthly expenses, broken down by category.

     To do that will require going through all sheets in a month (2015-11-*, for example), making a set containing all item names, and updating the cost associated with each name, with information from all sheets from that month.

-I also plan on implementing functionality to query the workbook.
+- Implementing functionality to query the workbook.
         Because Nexmo does not charge for incoming messages, and because I want to commit expenses more often than I want to look at them, this feature is not of immediate neccessity (in my use case).

+- Per-user settings
+  Users should be able to configure their own _magic cells_ and any other settings that may be added in the future

+- Move all possible configuration options into `ADMIN_BOOK`